MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-create-logins-permissions.md

 ---
-title: Enable availability groups for SQL Server on Linux | Microsoft Docs
+title: Create login and permissions in Pacemaker for SQL Server on Linux | Microsoft Docs
-description: How to use mssql-conf to enable availability groups for SQL Server on Linux.
+description: How to use Pacemaker to create login and permissions for SQL Server on Linux.
 author: MikeRayMSFT
 ms.author: mikeray
 manager: jhubbard